citizenfx/fivem-docs/content/docs/client-manual/where-to-buy-gtav.md

 toc_hide: true
 ---

 FiveM requires a fully updated installation of GTA V. If you do not own a legal copy of GTA V yet, you can buy it from any of the stores below.
-Of course you can also buy the game from your preferred local retailer, these are just the most common ones.
+Of course, you can also buy the game from your preferred local retailer; these are just the most common ones.

-FiveM does not condone the use of pirated software and **will not work** with illegitimate versions of GTA V. Respect the authors, buy the game.
+FiveM does not condone the use of pirated software and **will not work** with illegitimate versions of GTA V.

 - [Steam](https://store.steampowered.com/app/271590/Grand_Theft_Auto_V/)
 - [Epic Games Store](https://www.epicgames.com/store/product/grand-theft-auto-v)